dmaier-couchbase/cb-workshop/VMSetup.md

 * If there is no global host-only network then you need to create it via the general Virtualbox preferences
 * Power on the maching

-Your VM has not 2 network cards.
-Given that you installed from the LiveCD by default NetworkManager is used.
+Your VM has now 2 network cards.
+Given that you installed from the LiveCD, by default NetworkManager is used.
 Check if NetworkManager is running by executing:

 ```
 service NetworkManager status